Your all-essential guide to Swedish Christmas

 Julmarknad på Nordanå (Christmas market at Nordanå)

-The traditional Christmas market at the historical culture center Nordanå, is a genuine and much appreciated market with a focus on local craftsmanship and food.
-In addition there are lots of activities both outside and indoors, for example workshops where you can make your own paper stars, garlands and Christmas cards.
-This year the market takes place on December 10.
+The traditional Christmas market at the historical culture centre, Nordanå, is a genuine and much appreciated market with a focus on local craftsmanship and food.
+In addition, there are lots of activities both outside and indoors, for example workshops where you can make your own paper stars, garlands and Christmas cards.
+This year the market takes place on December 8.

 undefined

-Lucia is a Swedish tradition celebration the light.
+Lucia is a Swedish tradition celebration meaning the light.

 Lucia